SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/Specifications.md

 # sceewlog, scvsmag and "decision module" : software specifications and requirements

 ## Introduction
-In the following we outline the technical specifications for the next version of two SeisComP3 modules and the implementation of a third one:
+In the following we outline the technical specifications for the next versions of two SeisComP3 modules and the implementation of a third one:
 - `sceewlog` : next version of `scvsmaglog` compatible with FinDer and any other magnitudes
 - `scvsmag` : next version of `scvsmag` using the eewenv library (`libeewenv`)
 - `sceeweval` : new decision module to define preferred magnitude and origin in EEW context.